What is Headless Commerce?

 Brands Must Rethink the Separation Between Marketing and Commerce

 Adapting to these new touchpoints requires eliminating old barriers between marketing and commerce functions.
 We’ve all seen the beautiful marketing experiences brands create to entice customers and showcase their products.
 However, these offerings usually end up directing customers right back to bland traditional product pages.
-The marketing website and commerce site are often two separate entities entirely since traditional commerce engines can’t support the marketing content.
+The marketing website and ecommerce site are often two separate entities entirely since traditional ecommerce engines can’t support the marketing content.
 You can create the sexiest, most innovative marketing experiences you want, but if your backend can’t integrate factors like product catalogs, shopping baskets, account info, and more, you’ll always be back at square one.
-Headless commerce enables brands across verticals to transcend these old paradigms by solving for just that obstacle.
+Headless commerce solutions enable brands across verticals to transcend these old paradigms by solving for just that obstacle.

 How Headless Commerce Solves the Problem